LivelyKernel/lively4-core/doc/stories.md

 - provide a graffle like whiteboard feeling text/shape/connectors #WIP #open #171

-## Write a #Lively4Paper
+## Write a Paper

-- what was/is our motivation?  #open #172
+- what was/is our motivation? #WriteAPaper #open #172
-- document our design desciions  #open #173
+- document our design desciions #WriteAPaper #open #173
-- evaluate our design decisions  #open #174
+- evaluate our design decisions #WriteAPaper #open #174
 - what is open?
-Where do we want to go?  #open #175
+Where do we want to go? #WriteAPaper #open #175

 ## Old Stories